Preventing Food-Borne Illness At Your Church

 Don’t forget to grab your copy of the USDA guide for cooking groups.

 These materials should help your church ensure that it has a happy, festive and successful event.
-Have questions?
+Have questions about how you can help prevent food-borne illness at your church functions?
 Let us know – we can help get your questions answered.